 IE, PL and EL reservation.
 Several Member States (DE, NL and UK) have queried whether there was an EU concept of damage and compensation or whether this was left to Member State law.
 IT suggested specifying that these rules are to be applied according to national law, support from CZ, NL, RO and SI.
 COM thinks that it has to be left to ECJ to interpret these rules and concepts.
 FR scrutiny reservation; FR questioned the division of responsibilities and the link to Articles 24 and 25 and national law in this field as well as the principle of subsidiarity.
 IE asked from whom the data subject could seek compensation, since paragraphs 2 and 3 were contradictory.
 Nor UK liked the joint and separately responsibility and paragraphs 2 and 3 were contradictory.
 FI supported IE and UK and said that the processor had too much responsibility.
 AT favoured full and joint several liability.
 EL also preferred joint and several liability.
+At the comment from a number of delegations that recital 118 and Article 77 were inconsistent the Chair of Coreper decided that further work was necessary.

-- 3. The A controller or the processor shall be exempted from liability in accordance with paragraph 2, (...) if they(...) it proves that they it is are not in any way responsible in whole , for the event giving rise to the damage. - If a controller or processor proves that it is not in any way liable, in accordance with paragraph 2, for the event giving rise to the damage, it shall be exempted from providing compensation for the damage suffered as a result of processing that is not in compliance with this Regulation. - 4.
-Where more than one controller or processor or a controller and a processor are involved in the same processing and, where they are, in accordance with paragraphs 2 and 3, responsible for any damage caused by the processing, the conditions set out in, each controller or processor shall be held (...) liable for the entire damage.
-593 - 5.
+- 3. A controller or the processor shall be exempted from liability in accordance with paragraph 2, (...) if (...) it proves that it is not in any way responsible (...)
+595, for the event giving rise to the damage. - 4.
+Where more than one controller or processor or a controller and a processor are involved in the same processing and, where they are, in accordance with paragraphs 2 and 3, responsible for any damage caused by the processing, (...) each controller or processor shall be held (...) liable for the entire damage.
+596 - 5.
 Where a controller or processor has, in accordance with paragraph 4, paid full compensation for the damage suffered, that controller or processor shall be entitled to claim back from the other controllers or processors involved in the same processing that part of the compensation corresponding to their part of responsibility for the damage in accordance with the conditions set out in paragraph 2. - 6.
 Court proceedings for exercising the right to receive compensation shall be brought before the courts competent under national law of the Member State referred to in paragraph 2 of Article 75.